Bradley Steffens: Writing career

 for Lucent Books in 1989, Steffens wrote his first nonfiction book for children, Animal Rights.
 Over the next thirty-four years, he wrote sixty-three more books for children and young adults, coauthored seven, and edited the 2004 anthology The Free Speech Movement.
-His works have been praised by Booklist, School Library Journal, Kirkus Reviews, and Children’s Literature.
-The Fountain called his Ibn al-Haytham: First Scientist a “beautiful work about Ibn al-Haytham and his advancement of experimental science.”
-In December 2021, Kirkus Reviews named his The Dark Side of Social Media one of the Best YA Nonfiction Books of 2021.
+His works have been reviewed by Booklist, School Library Journal, Kirkus Reviews, and Children's Literature.
+The Fountain called his Ibn al-Haytham: First Scientist a "beautiful work about Ibn al-Haytham and his advancement of experimental science."
+In December 2021, Kirkus Reviews named his book The Dark Side of Social Media one of the Best YA Nonfiction Books of 2021.